-The annihilation target T2 is can be inserted or removed from the center of the beamline.
-This allow two kind runs, T2 in and T2 out.
-When T2 is in the positions are delivered to T2 and thermalize and annihilate produces 511 KeV photons.
-This photons are detected by the NaI detectors as shown in Fig. 4.1.
-When T2 is out, positrons exits beamlien and transported to the beam dump.
+T2 and thermalize and annihilate produces 511 keV photons.
+This photons are detected by the NaI detectors as shown in Fig. 4.5.
+When T2 is out, positrons exits beamline and transported to the beam dump.
 NaI detectors are shielded with Pb bricks from the beam dump.
 T2 out runs serve as background measurements.

 T2 is placed inside a 6-way cross and two horizontal side it sealed with thin windows.
 Two NaI detectors placed horizontally to T2, perpendicular to the 90 degree beamline and pointed to this windows.
-The spectrum taken with T2 in and out are shown in the Fig. 4.2.
+The spectrum taken with T2 in and out are shown in the Fig. 4.6.

-Run No. 3735 (T2 in) and run No. 3736 (T2 out) in the Fig. 4.2, the two sub-figures acquired by cut that only incidents happened in 511 keV peak coincidently on both detectors.
+Run No. 3735 (T2 in) and run No. 3736 (T2 out) in the Fig. 4.6, the two sub-figures acquired by cut that only incidents happened in 511 keV peak coincidently on both detectors.
 The positron counts extracted by subtracting background (blue in figure) and integrating the peak.
 The integral shown in red is from the background is subtracted spectrum.
-The
+The run parameters of Run No. 3735 is given in Table.
+4.3